 Children with epilepsy have a much higher rate of reading difficulties when compared to the general population.
 If the epilepsy is drug resistant, the seizures interfere with knowledge and skill acquisition.
 Moreover, epilepsy surgery can also negatively impact a child’s reading development in many ways.
 Because reading involves several different areas of the brain working together, removing or disconnecting parts of the brain can contribute to poor reading development.

-In a series of guides we will publish through mid-2019, we will review the basics of reading to help you understand what’s important, discuss how the basics of reading relate to a child who has had epilepsy surgery, the unique obstacles they face on the road to reading, and how to make a plan to overcome them.
+In our new series of guides, we will review the basics of reading to help you understand what’s important, discuss how the basics of reading relate to a child who has had epilepsy surgery, the unique obstacles they face on the road to reading, and how to make a plan to overcome them.